-Chances are you're looking for a budget laptop for a specific task.
-Perhaps the best budget laptop for video editing, the best budget laptop for music production or even the best budget laptop for playing Minecraft and other games.
-There's also a chance you're looking for the best budget laptop with an SSD or the best budget laptop with good battery life.
+Chances are you're looking for a budget laptop for a specific task, whether that's video editing, music production or even playing Minecraft and other games.
+There's also a chance you're looking for the best budget laptop with an SSD or with good battery life.

-Well we can't promise anything but you might find something which suits your needs without blowing your bank balance.
-Typically, it's hard to get something which is capable of demanding tasks like these examples (particularly games) within a tight budget and we'll explain why.
-If games are a priority, check out the Best Gaming Laptops.
+Typically, it's hard to get something which is capable of demanding tasks like these examples (particularly games) within a tight budget though, so if games are a particular priority, check out the best gaming laptops instead.

 What should I look for in a cheap laptop?

-Which specifications are important depend on what you want to do with your laptop.
+Which specifications are important depends on what you want to do with your laptop.
 You may want lots of storage or you might need as much power for the money as possible.

 Starting with the screen, you need to decide on a size.
 Most laptops will be 13- or 15in but you can also go smaller or larger if you want something even more portable or if it rarely needs to move.

 Remember that the size of the screen will have an impact on things like the weight of the laptop and other things like the keyboard and even how many ports and connections it can have.

 It's typical to find a budget laptop with an unexciting resolution of 1366x768 but if you can find higher then you'll be much better off.
 Look for a matt finish which is preferable to a glossy screen that reflects like a mirror when it's bright and sunny.